Abstract

 materialize and direct this constant in and out that happens while emerging out of

-reader, opening up space for providing the user with an immersive experience in
+opening up space for providing the user with an immersive experience in which she can

-which she can have a sense of choice and an active role while reading the LdoD.
-If we consider that genre is an emergent property that
+have a sense of choice and an active role while reading the LdoD.
+If we consider that genre is an emergent property that results

-may even experience the oscillation between fictional autobiography and fragmentary
+experience the oscillation between fictional autobiography and fragmentary narrative

-narrative as an effect of their traversals.
-The emergence of a variable textual
+as an effect of their traversals.
+The emergence of a variable textual whole becomes a

-whole becomes a function of their reading acts.
-Self-contained textual units, when
+function of their reading acts.
+Self-contained textual units, when traversed as

-traversed as reading text, correspond to the in-movement, but when navigated as
+reading text, correspond to the in-movement, but when navigated as visual

 4. The LdoD Visual